jhonsen/DataScienceProjects/README.md

 # Data Science Projects
 This is a repository of my Data Science portfolio.
-To access each project repo, click on the title.
+Click on the project Title to access each repo.

 ## Projects: